fatman2021/blackarchweb/README.md

 # Python dependencies

 More detail in `requirements.txt` and `requirements_prod.txt`; it is best to use virtualenv and pip to handle these.
-But if you insist on (Arch Linux) packages, you will probably want the following:
+But if you insist on (BlackArchLinux) packages, you will probably want the following:

 - django